addison-king/dat129_ccac/Week 06/Peer_Lesson/README.md

 # Database with Python

 ## Basic Commands (Python):
+### Note: you can take the cursor command inside the () and use it in command line sqlite
 - Create a connection to a database
 	- connection = sqlite3.connect('your_database.db')
 - Create a cursor